Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 title: Dependency Injection Segues
 ---

-Segues link ViewControllers together, they don't pass along any data (except layout data).
-So we have a tool to create and present our screens - how do we set it up with data?
+Segues link ViewControllers together however they don't provide us with a standard way to pass any data.
+This is a shame as it is an extremely convienient place to do so.
+So we have a tool to create and present our screens - how can we set it up with data in a convinient way to maximise the opportunity?

-ViewControllers are given an opportunity to set up each other in methods like `prepareForSegue:sender:`.
-But we don't want our ViewControllers tightly coupled.
+ViewControllers are given a few chances to set up each other in methods like `prepareForSegue:sender:` and their related counterparts.
+However we don't want to tightly couple our ViewControllers.

-Some argue that we don't get much from Segues if when we prepare, we cast it to a known type and initialise it anyway.
-Especially if you are performing the segue in code.
+It is debated that not much is gained from Segues if when in a prepare method, the viewController cast it to a known type and initialised anyway.
+Especially if the segue is performed in code.

-Here is an approach I've used to address this problem using **protocols**.
+Here is an approach I've found successful at addressing this problem by using a **protocol**.

 ---

-First we define a protocol to indicate an object can be assigned our Model.
+First define a protocol to indicate an object can be assigned a Model.

 ```objc
 @protocol ModelAssignable <NSObject>